Skip to main content Skip to footer

 Registering with the NMC

-When you become a qualified nurse, you must register with the Nursing and Midwifery Council (NMC) to practice.
+When you become qualified, you must register with the Nursing and Midwifery Council (NMC) to practise as a children's nurse.
 The NMC are the independent regulator for all registered nurses and midwives in the UK.

 This video from the NMC explains what makes you a registered professional.